evergreen-ci/evergreen/docs/CLI.md

 evergreen patch -y
 ```

-To use local changes for a included file from a module, the `--include-modules` flag can be used:
+To use local changes for an included file from a module, the `--include-modules` flag can be used:
 Note that `set-module`command will not work for module includes and this flag must be used instead.
 ```
 evergreen patch --include-modules